 When you’re viewing a file as spreads, your software pairs the pages just like they would be when you’re holding a book open.
 It’s incredibly helpful to see the book the way a reader will see it when you’re doing the layout and design.

-InDesign and Affinity make it easy to choose ‘pages’ when exporting to give you a spreads view of the book while designing and a PDF of individual pages.
+InDesign and Affinity make it easy to choose ‘pages’ when exporting to give you a spread view of the book while designing and a PDF of individual pages.

 Here’s that Spreads image again with a couple of notes: